judasgutenberg/Esp8266_RemoteControl/firmware/esp8266/README.md

-These are files specifically to flash onto an ESP8266 microcontroller using the Arduino IDE or functional equivalent.
+These are files specifically to flash onto an ESP8266 microcontroller using the Arduino IDE or a functional equivalent.